iterative/dvc.org/static/docs/commands-reference/root.md

 While in project's sub-directory, sometimes developers may want to refer some file belonging to another directory.
-This command returns relative path to the DVC project's root directory from the present working directory.
+This command returns relative path to the DVC project's root directory from the current working directory.
 So, this command can be used to build a path to a dependency file, command, or output.

 ## Options